-After years in the wealth management industry, I've come to a firm conviction: for retirees, a flat-fee structure for wealth management (financial planning and investment management) is often the most transparent and beneficial approach.
-My journey to this belief has been a process of observing, learning, and ultimately, prioritizing my clients' best interests above all else.
+After years in the wealth management industry, I've come to a firm conviction: for retirees, a flat-fee structure for wealth management (ongoing financial planning and investment management) is often the most transparent and beneficial approach.
+My journey to this belief has been a process of observing, learning, and ultimately, prioritizing clients' best interests.

 A crucial aspect of any fiduciary relationship is managing conflicts of interest.
 Just like attorneys, accountants, and therapists, financial planners hold a position of trust.
 Our clients confide in us their deepest financial fears and aspirations.
-It's our responsibility to provide advice that is objective and unbiased.
-This is where the flat-fee model shines.
+It's our responsibility to manage conflicts of interest thoughtfully and provide advice that prioritizes the client's interests.
+The flat-fee model is one way to reduce common compensation-driven conflicts.

 For clients with additional complexities, such as rental properties, privately held investments, or complex tax considerations, I adjust the flat fee accordingly to account for the extra time and expertise required.
 This ensures that each client pays for the actual services they receive rather than an arbitrary percentage of their portfolio.